 Brand communication refers to the strategic process of conveying a consistent and compelling message about a company, product, or service to its target audience.

 It encompasses all forms of verbal and visual communication that aim to establish and reinforce the identity, values, and image of a brand in the minds of consumers.

-Brand communication covers various touchpoints, such as marketing campaigns, social media interactions, public relations efforts, customer service experiences, packaging design, and employee interactions.
+Brand communication covers various touchpoints, such as marketing campaigns, social media interactions, PR efforts (even for startups), customer service experiences, packaging design, and employee interactions.